 Barring a small proportion of companies that are efficient and show a good profitability ratio, many are insufficient.

-The cost of production in large part because of the poor technology and partly because of the poor management.
+The cost of production is large partly because of poor technology and partly because of poor management.

 The two other factors of higher costs are the high costs of raw materials and components and the higher rate of indirect taxes

-The private sector emerges a monopoly and the concentration of economic power in the hands of few.
+The private sector emerges as a monopoly and the concentration of economic power in the hands of a few.